tensory/HowToGit/README.md

-= How to Git
+# How to Git

-This assumes you are comfortable using the OSX terminal to change directories and look at their contents using the 'cd' and 'ls' commands.
+This assumes you are comfortable using the OSX terminal to change directories and look at their contents using the `cd` and `ls` commands.

-There is a difference between using Github and using git. "git" in lowercase is the general name of the version control system software.
+There is a difference between using Github and using git. "git" in lowercase is the name of the version control system software.
 "Github" is a website where many millions of git repositories are mirrored and there are graphical tools for looking at them and sharing them.

-Let's say my goal is to add my name to the contributors listed in a README file for a  project that I am helping with.
+Let's say I'm working on a repository, and my goal today is to add my name to the contributors listed in a README file.

 0. Start with a Github account.
 Make sure you know your username and password.

 1. Go to a directory on your computer where you'd like to maintain projects.
 I have a /Users/ari/Projects directory where all my random project repos live.
 Inside that, do not create a directory just for your new project, because "git clone" will create it for you.
 2. Clone the repository.
 In your terminal window, type "git clone " with a space after the word 'clone' but do not press Enter yet.